Skip to Content (custom)

 • The development team, which includes a developer and reviewers who have extensive knowledge and expertise in the topic, is selected.

 • At least two drafts are written by the developer; each one is thoroughly reviewed by the reviewers on the team.
-The drafts include learning objectives, outline of all content, problems and case studies, quizzes, notes for the instructor, PowerPoint slides, and sometimes exams.
+The drafts include learning objectives, outline of all content, problems and case studies, notes for the instructor, PowerPoint slides, and sometimes exams.
 For online programs, online learning activities are also developed.

 • Once the content is completed, development moves into production.
 An AI editor checks for consistency and organization and materials are professionally designed.